How to make a Japanese Nintendo account and play exclusive games on your Switch

 Everyone loves the Nintendo Switch.
-In three short years, the console has risen to the top of wishlists around the world.
-Having already sold more 52 million units, the console has dwarfed the Xbox One’s 49 million sales as reported in 2019, despite Microsoft's three-year headstart.
-But even though it's the hottest console in the land, you might not be getting everything you can out of your Switch.
+In five short years, the console has risen to the top of wishlists worldwide.
+Having already sold more than 103 million units, the console has dwarfed the Xbox One’s 49 million sales as reported in 2019, despite Microsoft’s three-year headstart.
+But even though it’s the hottest console in the land, you might not be getting everything you can out of your Switch.

 - Head to Nintendo’s account-making website.